alexlorenzo/Pet.my/Readme.md

 ## Kaggle Competition: Pet.my ##

+We divide the Competition in 4 parts:

-This is the first part of the competition : feature extracting and engineering.
-We will analyze each features with the target: **Adoption Speed**.
+- **Data Preparation** : This is the part of the competition i.e. downloading data, extracting features and creating features.

+- **Data Description** : Analyze graphically and statistically the impact of each features on **Adoption Speed**.

+- **Multi Class Models** : Implement XGboost, LightGBM, Decision Tree, Random Forest and stack all the models together to improve the prediction.

+- **Image Multi Class** : Implement Convolutional Neural Network to class images (pending)

 ### Requirements ###